 SWIMMING WORLD: Open Water Swimmer of the Year

-Swimming World has given an award to the best swimmer in open water ever since 2005.
-This award goes to swimmers in the distances of the international swimming federation FINA: 5 kilometers, 10 kilometers and 25 kilometers.
+Swimming World has given an award to the best swimmer in open water since 2005.
+This award goes to swimmers in the distances of the international swimming federation (FINA): 5km, 10km and 25km.